Tariq Osaro: Glory

-Osaro faced fellow Glory debutant Rhys Brudenell at Glory 80 Studio on May 14, 2022.
+Osaro faced fellow Glory debutant Rhys Brudenell at Glory 80 Studio on 14 May 2022.
 He won the fight by a third-round technical knockout.

-Osaro faced the former Enfusion Super Heavyweight champion Levi Rigters at Glory: Collision 4 on October 8, 2022.
+Osaro faced the former Enfusion Super Heavyweight champion Levi Rigters at Glory: Collision 4 on 8 October 2022.
 He lost the fight by unanimous decision, with all five judges scoring the bout 29–28 in favor of Rigters.

-Osaro faced Abderrahman Barkouch at Glory: Collision 4 on November 5, 2022.
+Osaro faced Abderrahman Barkouch at Glory: Collision 4 on 5 November 2022.
 He won the fight by a third-round knockout.

-On April 29, 2023, Osaro took part in a four-man heavyweight tournament at Glory 85, held to determine the contender who would face Antonio Plazibat for the interim Glory Heavyweight Championship.
+On 29 April 2023, Osaro took part in a four-man heavyweight tournament at Glory 85, held to determine the contender who would face Antonio Plazibat for the interim Glory Heavyweight Championship.
 In addition, the winner would be guaranteed a spot in the December Glory Heavyweight Grand Prix.
 Osaro overcame Jahfarr Wilnis by a second-round technical knockout, after knocking him dow four times.
 In the tournament final, Osaro knocked Murat Aygun out in the third round, with a combination of punches and knees.

-Osaro faced Rico Verhoeven in a title unification bout at Glory: Collision 6 on November 4, 2023.
+Osaro faced Rico Verhoeven in a title unification bout at Glory: Collision 6 on 4 November 2023.
 He lost the fight by unanimous decision.

-Osaro faced Bahram Rajabzadeh in the quarterfinals of the Glory Heavyweight Grand Prix on March 9, 2024.
+Osaro faced Bahram Rajabzadeh in the quarterfinals of the Glory Heavyweight Grand Prix on 9 March 2024.
 He lost the fight by unanimous decision.

-Osaro faced Nico Pereira Horta at Glory 95 on September 21, 2024.
+Osaro faced Nico Pereira Horta at Glory 95 on 21 September 2024.
 He won the fight by unanimous decision.

-Osaro took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.
+Osaro took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters compete on 5 April 2025 in Rotterdam, Netherlands.
 He defeated Benjamin Adegbuyi by first round technical knockout in the event.

+Osaro next fought Luigj Gashi at Glory 100, in the semifinals of the LHWS Tournament, on 14 June 2025.
+He won the bout via TKO in the first round, with Gashi retiring from the bout after being given a standing eight count.
+Osaro next fought Sofian Laidouni, in the Finals of the Qualification Round.
+He won this bout via TKO in the second round, dropping Laidouni in the first round, before dropping him again in the second round, with this knockdown putting Laidouni out.

+Osaro then faced Nidal Bchiri at Glory 105, on 7 February 2026, in the Quarterfinals of the LWHS Finals Tournament.
+He won the bout via TKO in the second round, facing some adversity with Bchiri's leg kicks, before landing a series of right hooks and crosses that sent Bchiri to the canvas, where the bout was immediately stopped.
+Osaro then faced Mory Kromah in the Semifinals of the tournament.
+He lost the bout via unanimous decision, being unable to keep up with Kromah's pace, allowing him to win the decision, subsequently knocking Osaro out of the tournament.

+Osaro bounced back from this loss by facing Nico Pereira Horta in a rematch, at Glory 107, on 25 April 2026.
+He won this bout via unanimous decision, dropping Horta with an uppercut in the first round.